nnjh12/CrystalCollector/README.md

 # Crystal Collector
-Developed a game using HTML, JavaScript, CSS, and ReactJS.
+Developed a game using HTML, JavaScript, and CSS.

 ## Rules
 - You'll be given a random target number at the start of the game.